peterkwkwan/Programming_Theory/books/the_effective_engineer.md

 - Move Fast to Learn Fast
   - the faster you iterate, the faster you learn what works and what doesn't work

+- Invest in Time-Saving Tools
+  - tools that save time will have a force-multiplier effect
+  - empower you and your team to ship and deploy faster

+- Master Your Programming Environment